justinmeiners/efficient-programming-with-components/10_binary_counter.md

            /\

 It has `n - 1` internal nodes.
-But, we don't want the winner to play `n - 1` matches.
+But we don't want the winner to play `n - 1` matches.
-We need to transform that into the way they play tennis.
+We need to transform the tree into the way they play tennis tournaments.
 We need to balance the tree.

     balanced tree